microsoft/SmartDump/README.md

         - Exclude exceptions contain specified filter string from output:
                 SmartDump.exe -p 4567 -n 10 -fv "InvalidOperationException|FileNotFoundException"

+        - Skip the first 3 NullReferenceException.
+Capture a memory dump for the 4th one and specify output path to: c:\home\dump.
+                SmartDump.exe -p 4567 -n 10 -f "NullReferenceException" -s 3 -d 1 -o c:\home\dump

         - Capture a dump based on specified address of breakpoint:
                 SmartDump.exe -d 1 -p 4567 -a 7a64e9d0 -n 1